junhuang7/ghost_escape_game/README.md

 ### Celebration Controller (by Jun Huang - JH)
 - **Script Location**: `Assets\Scripts\CelebrationController.cs`
 - **Functionality**: This script controls the celebration mechanics in the game.
-When the player opens all three doors, the script triggers a confetti effect using a ParticleSystem and displays a congratulatory message with TextMeshPro.
+When the player opens all three doors, the script displays a congratulatory message with TextMeshPro.
 The message is initially invisible, becoming visible only during the celebration.
 The script also customizes the appearance of the text, including its size, color, and visibility.

 ## Contact and Credits
 - Abdulrahman Althobaiti (AA) - Author of the AI Agent Chase and HEROPLAYER Movement Prediction